d-fine/Post-COVID-Dateninstitut/README.md

 -  ```docker compose --profile datenmodell up -d```
 -  ```docker compose --profile clientapp up -d```

+Note: The frontend applications, datenmodell-frontend and clientapp-frontend, are currently not yet dockerized.
+They have to be started locally.

 ## Backend Remarks

 Use IntelliJ or an IDE that understands Kotlin.
 For deployment, see Docker.